 - Stay positive by having positive “self-talks” that are meant to replace negative thoughts or self-talk.

 - Combat high stress by seeking out enjoyable activities.

 - Indulge in daily activities that are fun or enjoyable.

-- Take classes in yoga, meditation, or tai chi.
+- Take classes in yoga, or meditation.

 - Practice deep breathing exercises to relax.

 - Keep a journal as writing can be a way of working through stressful situations or a way of releasing feelings about stress.